dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-03-multiple-inheritance-of-DTOs-would-be-a-good-idea.md

 Anyway -- time will tell.

 And why I'm telling you all this?
-Because I think there is a reasonable application for multiple inheritance in modern languages (especially backend ones).
+Because I think there is a reasonable application for multiple inheritance in modern languages (especially back-end ones).

 ## Problem